j-c-fstk-dev/RegenHub/README.md

 ## The Solution

-Regen Impact provides a simple yet powerful framework to turn actions into trusted impact data.
+RegenImpactHub provides a simple yet powerful framework to turn actions into trusted impact data.

 - A **public, verifiable registry** of regenerative actions.
 - A **hybrid validation system** combining AI pre-checks with human oversight to build trust.